Extraneous and missing solutions

-In mathematics, an extraneous solution (or spurious solution) is a solution, such as that to an equation, that emerges from the process of solving the problem but is not a valid solution to the problem.
-A missing solution is a solution that is a valid solution to the problem, but disappeared during the process of solving the problem.
-Both are frequently the consequence of performing operations that are not invertible for some or all values of the variables, which prevents the chain of logical implications in the proof from being bidirectional.
+In mathematics, an extraneous solution (or spurious solution) is one which emerges from the process of solving a problem but is not a valid solution to it.
+A missing solution is a valid one which is lost during the solution process.
+Both situations frequently result from performing operations that are not invertible for some or all values of the variables involved, which prevents the chain of logical implications from being bidirectional.

 Extraneous solutions: multiplication

 One of the basic principles of algebra is that one can multiply both sides of an equation by the same expression without changing the equation's solutions.
 However, strictly speaking, this is not true, in that multiplication by certain expressions may introduce new solutions that were not present before.
 For example, consider the following equation: